katrin-berkenbusch/flui/README.md

 ### Recommended -- Install via UV

-`flui` is a python package.
+`flui` is a Python package.
-[UV][uv] is a modern tool that simplifies the installation of python packages, and is the recommended way to install `flui`.
+[UV][uv] is a modern tool that simplifies the installation of Python packages, and is the recommended way to install `flui`.

 To install `uv`, please follow the instructions from the [UV website][uv-install].

-Once you gave `uv` installed, you can install `flui` with a single command:
+Once you have `uv` installed, you can install `flui` with a single command:

 ```sh
 uv tool install flui-tui